beyondscreen/node-rpi-ws281x-native/README.md

 GPIO / DMA / PWM functions that are needed to run the LED-drivers.
 As far as I know you can not use both at the same time.

-One workaround is to use an external (USB) soundcard and make it the default device:

-Edit /etc/modprobe.d/alsa-base.conf and comment out the line
+To disable audio, comment out the following line in config.txt contained on the boot partion.

-    options snd-usb-audio index=-2

-If anyone finds a better solution please get in touch!
+#dtparam=audio=on

+Default is off.